 Why Use a Trust as an Estate Planning Strategy?

-Very often, an individual is reluctant to transfer a substantial amount of money to a spouse, young person, or family member out of concern about his or her ability to capably handle their affairs, particularly if there is a long-term goal to accumulate savings and funds for the benefit of that person.
+Very often, an individual is reluctant to transfer a substantial amount of money to a spouse, young person, or family member out of concern about his or her ability to capably handle their financial affairs, particularly if there is a long-term goal to accumulate savings and funds for the benefit of that person.
 Trusts are a terrific tool for wealth accumulation in such situations.

 Irrevocable Life Insurance Trusts as an Estate Planning Tool in New Jersey

 In appropriate situations, the use of an irrevocable life insurance trust can serve as a powerful (and I mean powerful) New Jersey and Federal tax savings tool.
-Life insurance proceeds that are kept outside of the taxable estate through proper planning can provide liquidity to estate heirs for a host of purposes.
+Life insurance proceeds that are kept outside of your taxable estate through proper planning can provide liquidity to estate heirs for a host of purposes.

 There are two ways that an irrevocable life insurance trust (ILIT) can be effectively implemented: (1) the trust can be established and then the trustee can purchase the life insurance policy on the insured individual, or (2) an existing in-force life insurance policy can be transferred to the trust.
 However, in the latter case, the insured must survive the policy’s transfer to the trust by a period of three years or the insurance proceeds will be included in his or her gross estate for estate-tax purposes (IRC Sec.
 2035).